Why Are Diesel Engines More Reliable Than Gasoline Engines?

 Diesel fuel has the consistency of light oil, which means it lubricates as it flows through any cylinder.
 Gasoline, on the other hand, is more of a solvent.
 According to Indiana Diesel, this means that gasoline is more acidic than diesel fuel and can burn away at surfaces, causing corrosion and damage.
 Diesel fuel is far less volatile than gasoline, which can be ignited by only a spark.

-Engines fueled by gasoline will create anywhere between 2,500 and 3,500 RPMs (revolutions per minute), while diesel engines will push out anywhere between 1,300-1,600 RPMs.
+Engines fueled by gasoline work best a higher rpms, often exceeding 6,000 rpm.
+Meanwhile diesel engines will often redline at 4,500 to 5,000 rpm, at most.
 And while this greater number seems like a good thing, gasoline engines do twice the work as diesel motors for the same performance.
-This is why gasoline-powered engines experience more wear and tear, at lower mileage.
+This is why gasoline-powered engines experience more wear and tear and diesel engines are more reliable.

 Why don’t we see more diesel engines?